Vancouver Institute for the Americas: Projects

 VIA's main research program was centered in human resources, with a focus on inclusion of multi-generational and gender equity in the workplace; these projects were affiliated and funded by University of British Columbia, UNESCO and the International Development Research Centre (IDRC).

-Along VIA's philanthropic contributions, the institute participated in Peace Building initiatives and organized events for the World Academy of Art and Science, the Peacebuilding Commission, and the Vancouver Institute Lectures at the University of British Columbia.
+Along VIA's philanthropic contributions, the institute participated in peacebuilding initiatives and organized events for the World Academy of Art and Science, the Peacebuilding Commission, and the Vancouver Institute Lectures at the University of British Columbia.

+Publications

+Research and Development, VIA's R&D team focused heavily on international development programs, multi-national educational reforms, and consulting workshops alongside agencies like UNESCO and CIDA, much of its output consisted of policy briefs, training frameworks, and project report papers rather than a traditional academic journal.
+In addition, VIA's R&D team participated in collective publications and academic teaching materials with professional centres at UBC, York University, Universidad Austral (Chile), Universidad Austral (Argentina), and Stanford University Regional Centres and Institutes mainly in the Andean regions of Chile and related projects in Argentina.